PCL ROS Integration

 I've attached an initial cut against svn trunk that seems to be working, though it needs to be cleaned up a little.
 If there is some alternate solution planned for 2.0, maybe it doesn't make sense to push this all into PCL just yet.

-#8 Updated by Radu B. Rusu over 1 year ago
+#8 Updated by Radu B. Rusu almost 2 years ago

 Geoff, can you look over it as well please?